Primary service models for financial advisors

 - We also serve younger professionals (generation X and Y) who are aggressively saving to retire early, also known as the FIRE (Financial Independence Retire Early) movement.

-Our niche is serving blended families planning for retirement.
+In addition to serving “traditional families” planning for retirement, we also have a niche that serves blended families planning for retirement.
 These families have children from previous marriages, assets accumulated before marriage, wider age gaps, and other challenges that make the financial picture slightly more complex.

 I find the flat fee model allows our firm to focus on comprehensive financial planning without conflicts of interest that are inherent with other service models.